microsoft/typespec/docs/extending-typespec/emitters-basics.md

    2.1 After resolving which scalar apply any decorators

 :::note
-If scalar is a more generic scalar that doesn't have a mapping(e.g. integer), recommendation is to subsitute with the next closest mapping(e.g. integer->int64) and emit a warning.
+If the scalar is generic and doesn't have a mapping (e.g. integer), we recommend substituting it with the next closest mapping (e.g. integer->int64) and emitting a warning.
 :::

 ### Examples